lisayegin1-droid/sales-pipeline-forecast-accuracy/README.md

 # Sales Pipeline & Forecast Accuracy Analysis

+Sales pipeline and forecast accuracy analysis using SQL queries and Power BI dashboards to identify pipeline health, stalled deals, and forecasting improvement opportunities.

+---

 ## Project Overview

 This project analyzes CRM-style sales pipeline data to evaluate forecast accuracy, pipeline health, and deal progression.
-The goal is to demonstrate practical sales operations and data analysis skills using SQL queries and Power BI data visualization.
+The goal is to demonstrate practical Sales Operations and data analysis skills by transforming raw deal data into actionable insights that support forecasting accuracy and revenue decision-making.

+---

 ## Business Questions

 - How does actual revenue compare to forecasted revenue over time?
 - Which pipeline stages contribute most to forecast inaccuracy?
 - Where are deals stalling in the pipeline?
-- What changes could improve forecast accuracy and decision-making?
+- What operational changes could improve forecast accuracy and decision-making?

+---

 ## Tools Used

-- Power BI (dashboard development, KPI reporting)
+- **Power BI** – dashboard development, KPI reporting, executive-level visualizations
-- SQL (basic queries, joins, aggregations)
+- **SQL** – basic queries, joins, and aggregations to transform CRM-style data
-- Excel / Power Query (data cleaning and preparation)
+- **Excel / Power Query** – data cleaning, normalization, and preparation

-## Key Insights
-- Late-stage opportunities drive the majority of forecast variance.
-- Stalled deals exceeding 45 days correlate with reduced forecast accuracy.
-- Certain pipeline stages show high volume but below-average win rates.
+---

-## Recommendations
+## Methodology & Assumptions
-- Standardize stage exit criteria for late-stage opportunities.
-- Flag stalled deals for weekly review.
-- Improve pipeline hygiene by enforcing close-date updates.

-## Dashboard Preview
-(Screenshots will be added here)
+- Modeled deal progression using stage entry dates to analyze time spent in each pipeline stage.
+- Calculated forecast variance at both the dea